jasdips/bulk-rdap/draft-nro-bulk-rdap.md

 .# Abstract

-To complement the move from Whois to RDAP, this document specifies a new service named Bulk RDAP that an RIR can deploy in lieu of their Bulk Whois service.
+To complement the move from Whois to RDAP for the RIRs (Regional Internet Registries), this document specifies a new service, named Bulk RDAP, that an RIR can deploy in lieu of their Bulk Whois service.

 {mainmatter}

 # Introduction

 As the RIRs shift from Whois to RDAP, they also need an RDAP replacement for their Bulk Whois service.
-To that end, this document specifies a new service named Bulk RDAP that an RIR can deploy in lieu of Bulk Whois.
-This service is intended as a simple, easy-to-implement replacement for Bulk Whois.
+To that end, this document specifies a new service, named Bulk RDAP, that an RIR can deploy in lieu of Bulk Whois.
+This service is intended to be a simple, easy-to-implement replacement for Bulk Whois.

 At a higher level, Bulk RDAP comprises JSON data by IP Network, Autonomous System Number, Domain, and Entity object classes ([@!RFC9083, section 5]), plus some JSON metadata.
 It can be easily extended to include data for any future RDAP